grislyeye/three-meet/pages/classes/wise.md

 </header>

 You can touch a willing creature (including yourself) who isn't wearing armour, and a protective ward surrounds them until the spell ends.
-The target's [Defence](pages/combat/defence.md) becomes 13 + its [Wisdom](pages/characters/attributes.md?id=wisdom) attribute.
+The target's [Defence](pages/combat/defence.md) becomes 13 + its [Cunning](pages/characters/attributes.md#cunning).
 The spell ends if the target dons armour or if you dismiss the spell as an [Action](pages/combat/actions.md).

 </section>